smessie/Article-ESWC2024-DFDP/content/evaluation.md

 As with any study, our evaluation carries threats to validity.
 We identified following external and internal threats [](cite:cites Creswell_Creswell_2018) because all participants were recruited from the same country and most of them are students at the same university.
 We identified the external threat *Interaction of selection and treatment*.
 However, we do assume that users of the form editing have more technical knowledge, so this lies in line with our intentions.
-For the form usage we also assume that the user has some basic knowledge about working with a computer and the Web.
+Additionally, basic computer and web proficiency are assumed for form usage.

 The internal threat *Selection* was also identified.
-Most participants have a certain technical knowledge, but this is intentional as it is a prerequisite for the form editing part.
+While most participants possess technical knowledge, this is deliberate as it is a prerequisite for the form editing part.
-To provide equal knowledge of Linked Data, we offered possible bindings.
+To ensure equal knowledge of Linked Data, we provided possible bindings.
 To mitigate a selection bias, we also recruited some non-students and participants from different ages.